skadzielawa/Lightweight-Developer-Social-Share-Buttons/README.md

 You can configure the order of the buttons by changing the shortcode parameters order.

 ### Disable plugin CSS
+There is a checkbox in the plugin settings.

+### Upload custom icons
 You can upload the custom icons in the plugin settings.

 ### Can I use SVG icons?